Dan J. Harkey

 Your proactive role as a broker is crucial and empowering.
 It puts you in control and sets the tone for your responsibility in the loan process.
 Your proactive approach ensures that you are always one step ahead, making you a key player in the success of the loan transaction.

 The opinion of value procedure is a critical but non-negotiable step in the loan transaction.
-The agent's responsibility is to ensure the value is determined accurately, diligently, and carefully.
-Whether it's from online inquiries like RedFin and Zillow or from comparables available to substantiate the value, diligence in this process is crucial and a testament to the success of the loan transaction.
+The agent’s responsibility is to ensure the value is determined accurately, diligently, and carefully.
+Whether it’s from online inquiries, such as Redfin and Zillow, or from comparables available to substantiate the value, diligence in this process is crucial and a testament to the success of the loan transaction.

-Does the loan funding improve the borrower's financial circumstances or provide an interim period to fix the problems (borrower and property) and regain economic stability?
+Does the loan funding improve the Borrower's financial circumstances or provide an interim period to address the problems (both borrower and property) and regain economic stability?

-With the assistance of the real estate agent and the borrower, the procuring broker should actively calculate improved cash flow as part of a submission.
+With the assistance of the real estate agent and the Borrower, the procuring broker should actively calculate improved cash flow as part of a submission.
 This calculation is a formality and a critical step in the loan application process.
-It helps the lender assess the borrower's improved financial condition after the loan closing.
-Your role in this process is crucial, making you an active participant in the loan transaction.
+It helps the lender assess the Borrower's improved financial condition after the loan closes.
+Your role in this process is crucial, making you an integral part of the loan transaction.

-A few lenders will not require an appraisal, do their internal valuation, and accept a limited phase one environmental site assessment.
+A few lenders will not require an appraisal; instead, they conduct their own internal valuation and accept a limited Phase One environmental site assessment.

 In Outlook or other database programs, set up a lead file using the address and a (-) with the agent’s name for reference.
 This file serves as a centralized location (depository) for all relevant information, making it easier to track the progress of the loan application.

-Request the borrower to send all the required exhibits for the loan transaction digitally.
+Request that the Borrower send all required exhibits for the loan transaction digitally.
 This will allow you to place them in the designated digital file efficiently, eliminating the need for cumbersome paper files and ensuring a streamlined process.

 Go to Outlook, look up the property, and set up an email to yourself.
 Include 2 or 3 references, such as Zillow, Redfin, Realtor, etc., and send the email to yourself to place in your lead file.
-This will give you an idea of the property's condition, an estimate of its value, and a physical description.
+This will provide you with an idea of the property’s condition, an estimate of its value, and a detailed physical description.

 Obtaining a comprehensive property profile from your chosen title company is crucial.
 This detailed information will be valuable to your loan file, providing a thorough understanding of the property and its potential implications for the loan transaction.
-When was the property purchased, how much, history of recordings, and copies of the recorded documents relating to the property are available.
+When was the property purchased, how much, and are copies of the recorded documents relating to the property available?

 Could you place the data in the lead file?

-If the property is in another state, look up Judicial vs non-judicial foreclosure.
+If the property is in another state, research the differences between judicial and non-judicial foreclosure.
 Many lenders only make loans in non-judicial states.
-A few exceptions exist, like Florida and Texas, if the borrower is an entity.
+A few exceptions exist, such as Florida and Texas, where the Borrower is an entity.
 Some states provide for both methods.

 The bare minimum documentation for a loan transaction is a completed application, the most recent payment statement, and three months’ bank statements.
 Ensuring all these documents are in order and up to date is crucial.